Aerial view of a construction site with cranes and ongoing building developments in an urban area.

 • Water and sewage systems

-• The Missouri Prevailing Wage Law applies to state-funded public works projects, while the Davis-Bacon Act applies to federally-funded projects.
+Key point: The Missouri Prevailing Wage Law applies to public works projects costing more than $75,000, while the Davis-Bacon Act applies to federal or federally assisted construction contracts of $2,000 or more.

 Missouri Prevailing Wage Determinations: State and Federal Requirements